imdeepmind/imdeepmind.github.io/docs/ml/mcp/langchain.md

 **User query:**

-> Do I need an umbrella in Mumbai tomorrow and what’s the latest news about the rain?
+> Do we need an umbrella in Mumbai tomorrow and what’s the latest news about the rain?

 ## How LangChain Handles It